lmiller1990/spreadsheet/PART-1.md

-## Data Structure Driven Development

 Over the next few blog articles, I will build a mini spreadsheet clone (like Excel).
 The goal isn't really to build a spreadsheet, but to show how thinking about data structures and how to represent concepts will help you separate your business logic and your UI layer.

 This has many benefits:

 - testability
 - reveals bad decision decisions early